Thompson v. Oklahoma: Opinion of the Court

 The Court voted 5-3 in favor of Thompson (Justice Kennedy did not participate), holding that Thompson's execution would violate the Eighth Amendment to the United States Constitution as applied to the states through the Fourteenth Amendment.
 A plurality opinion by Justice Stevens noted the "evolving standards of decency that mark the progress of a maturing society" as a primary rationale for the decision – an opinion that was strongly rejected in Justice Scalia's dissent.
 The plurality also noted that numerous U.S. jurisdictions and all industrialized Western nations had banned the execution of minors under 16 years of age.

 Aftermath

 Thompson was later resentenced to life in prison with the possibility of parole.
-As of 2025, William Wayne Thompson and Tony Mann are still incarcerated.
 Thompson was granted parole in 2003, but that was later overturned by Oklahoma governor Brad Henry.
-His sister Vicki is currently campaigning to parole her brother.
+As of 2025, William Wayne Thompson and Tony Mann were still incarcerated.
+Thompson's sister Vicki campaigned for him to be paroled.

 Thompson was granted parole by a vote of 4-1 in January 2025.
 Governor Kevin Stitt approved Thompson's parole recommendation in April 2025.